wei-wang11/Churn-Prediction/README.md

-# Churn Prediction - Take Home Assignment
+# Churn Prediction - Wei Wang

 ## Overview

-This project contains the solution to a churn prediction task as part of the SafetyCulture Data Scientist interview process.
+This project contains the solution to a churn prediction task.

 The goal is to build a robust, interpretable pipeline that predicts whether a customer is likely to **churn** based on historical and behavioral data.
 The solution includes traditional machine learning models and deep learning approaches to cover a wide range of patterns.